28thsly/laravel-customs/README.md

 <p align="center"><img src="http://leedder.com/display_image/reformed/5c847c7d92f23_7119356000.png/150/150/1" alt="Laravel Customs Logo"/></p>

 # Laravel Customs
 LaravelCustoms (LC) is a package that provides a cleaner way to import your classes and third-party packages.
-You can think of it this way: Composer manages your dependencies.
-Customs regulates the import.
+You can think of it this way: Composer manages your dependencies, Customs regulates your imports.

 LC uses a concept known as IOCA (Import Once Call Anywhere).

+> And if you don't want to use this concept, LC will automatically import the class on the fly.
+(See "Automatic Resolving" below)

 ## Installation